JoshBarrios/Charlie/README.md

 # DarwinBot
- Training an LSTM on the worlks of Charles Darwin
+ Training an LSTM on the works of Charles Darwin